2012 NBA playoffs: Conference finals

-NBA Finals
+NBA finals

-The 2012 NBA Finals were notable for several reasons.
+The 2012 NBA Finals had several noteworthy events.

 For the first time since 1998, no team from California or Texas represented the western conference in the NBA Finals.
 Ironically, the Oklahoma City Thunder eliminated the last three Western Conference finalists: the Dallas Mavericks, the Los Angeles Lakers, and the San Antonio Spurs, all in sequential order.

 For the first time in franchise history, the Miami Heat faced a team other than the Dallas Mavericks in the NBA Finals.

 Game 1 of the 2012 NBA Finals was the first NBA Finals game ever played in the State of Oklahoma.
-The Thunder won this game 105-94.
+The Thunder won this game 105–94.

 With a Game 5 win over the Oklahoma City Thunder, the Miami Heat won their second NBA championship.
-By winning the 2012 NBA Finals, the Heat became the second team to win the NBA Finals by overcoming three series deficits (2-1 in the conference semifinals, 3-2 in the conference finals, and 0-1 in the finals) in the same playoffs.
+By winning the 2012 NBA Finals, the Heat became the second team to win the NBA Finals by overcoming three series deficits (2–1 in the conference semifinals, 3–2 in the conference finals, and 0–1 in the finals) in the same playoffs.
 The last team to accomplish this feat was the 1995 Houston Rockets.
-It was also the third (and final time) under the 2-3-2 format that the home team won the middle three games of the NBA Finals.
+It was also the third (and final time) under the 2–3–2 format that the home team won the middle three games of the NBA Finals.

-Connection with NBA Lockout
+Connection with NBA lockout

 In May 2012, with the Bulls, Knicks, and Heat losing players to injuries, then-Commissioner David Stern initially said there was no connection between the injuries and the lockout that compressed the regular season to 66-game in 124 days; however, he later backed off those comments, saying more research was needed.